 Below the Surface

-One of our unique treasures in the region are the caves.
-Splelunking is such a sight to see.
-Air filled caves and spring-fed caves are loved by cave divers.
+One of our unique treasures in the region are air filled and underwater caves.
+Splelunking is a chance to adventure underground to view unique formations which took years to take shape.
+The air filled caves to tour are at at a state park, and the spring-fed caves loved by cave divers are also located at state and county parks.

 Tour the caves at Florida Caverns State Park, the only state park in Florida to offer cave tours to the public.
-The cave has dazzling formations of limestone stalactites, stalagmites, soda straws, flowstones, and draperies.
+The caves have dazzling formations of limestone stalactites, stalagmites, soda straws, flowstones, and draperies.

 The underwater caves are a draw for cave divers to experience.
 A small yet tight group of splelunkers know this area well.
 They come from all over the world to experience the dark curious underground wonders.
 Cave diving is a secret to many but the ones who revel in it, absolutely love it.